yewin-mm/spring-boot-jpa-docker-compose/README.md

 * Below commands need to type in your `CMD` or `Terminal` where path should be in your application folder.
 * Generate jar file
   * Type -> `mvn clean package -DskipTests=true`
-  * Here, if you don't add skipTest, it will got compile time error because your application will try to connect to MySQL container as application.properties file.
+  * Here, if you don't add skipTest, it will get compile time error because your application will try to connect to MySQL container as per application.properties file config db url.
   * Because if you want to connect to MySQL container, you need to add container name in datasource url of properties file and that url can't be resolved from your local.
   * You can also type `mvn clean install -DskipTests=true`.
 * Check docker version to make sure your installed docker is up or down by typing `docker --version`,